Hotel WiFi 2026: UniFi U7 Pro vs Aruba AP25 vs Meraki MR46 ($199-1200)

 Even the best WiFi generates questions.
 Proactively address them:

 In the room.
 A simple card (or QR code linking to a digital page) with the network name, password, and a note about expected speeds.
 “Our WiFi supports streaming and video calls.
 If you experience issues, text us at [number].”
-Guest experience platforms like Guestivo, Duve, and Canary provide digital guest portals where WiFi details, house rules, and local recommendations live alongside check-in and ordering, so guests find everything in one place.
+Guest experience platforms like Guestivo, Duve, and Canary provide digital guest portals where WiFi details, house rules, local recommendations and ordering live in one guest-facing place; use a shipped check-in product separately if online check-in is part of the same journey today.

 In pre-arrival messaging.
 Include WiFi access details in your automated pre-arrival messages.
 Guests appreciate knowing the WiFi situation before they arrive.